ternopolskaiasa/aston/README.md

 # aston

-Repository for himeworks from Aston.
+Repository for homeworks from Aston.
 July 2025